shawnscoding/siemens-online-conference/README.md

 # Note

-Due to the company policy, I am afraid that I am not allowed to open the source code.
+Due to the company policy, I am unable to open the source code.